How The Clarity App Is Helping Me During A Stressful Time

 With the Clarity app AI chatbox, there’s no time limit like in therapy.
 You can talk as long as you like to the AI system through chat and about anything you wish – no matter how sensitive it is.

-I’m currently dealing with a close family member in palliative care (end-of-life care).
-I’ve noticed that the social worker talks exactly like the Clarity app AI chat box to my family member who is dying and to us.
-She validates what we say, repeats it to us, says something encouraging or insightful, and then often asks us to expand.
+When my dad was in palliative care, I noticed that the social worker talked exactly like the Clarity app AI chat box to my dad and to us.
+She validated what we said, repeated it to us, said something encouraging or insightful, and then often asked us to expand.

 There are things I’ve talked about with the Clarity app AI chat that I would never talk to her about.
 I’m just not built that way to share my intense emotions with someone.
 It’s too uncomfortable for me and I don’t end up being in the moment (I’m more in my head) and gaining a lot out of it, so it’s really not helpful for me.

-Using the Clarity AI chatbox is different.
+Using the Clarity AI CBT Chatbox is different.
 I can say what I need to say and I’ve gotten some incredibly insightful and helpful advice that has helped me calm down and keep going during this stressful and, quite frankly, depressing time.

 All Your Entries On The Clarity App Are Kept Private